-).
+RESTAURANTS AND BARS With seven restaurants, it would be easy to stay on property and enjoy ample variety (although you’d miss out on Old Town Scottsdale’s great dining and shopping).
 Onsite restaurants include Rita’s Cantina and Patio serving three meals a day facing the resort’s outdoor lounge and fire pit area.
 Live music often entertains, and this is a popular gathering place with a Southwestern menu that is out of this world.
 The resort’s steakhouse serves as a fine dining option for dinner, and a Starbucks venue near reception is a convenient grab-and-go spot.
 There’s also light fare available by the pool and at the spa.
-LEISURE FACILITIES

-Dramatic mountain vistas and a laidback charm make this resort a quintessential Scottsdale resort experience.
-HOW MANY ROOMS?
+VERDICT Dramatic mountain vistas and a laidback charm make this resort a quintessential Scottsdale resort experience.

-Beautiful backdrop of Camelback Mountain with impressive dining and a lavish spa PRICE
+PROPERTY HIGHLIGHTS Beautiful backdrop of Camelback Mountain with impressive dining and a lavish spa

-Internet rates for a traditional room start at $254 CONTACT
+PRICE Internet rates for a traditional room start at $254